2010 Northern Hemisphere heat waves: The Middle East

 The temperature nearly break the record of July 2000, in Marka (civil/mil airport) Amman, where temperatures reached 42.22 C according to the METAR recording at the mentioned airport, adding that temperatures were nudging the 40 C in many consecutive days, and actually went beyond it.

 By August 20, another intense heat wave arrived, and broke the previously mentioned record in Marka airport, and the temperatures reached 43.5 °C. The temperature in Tela' Al-Ali/Sweileh, Madaba, Anjara/Ajloun, reached 42.3 °C.

-In Kuwait, the temperature in Mitribah reached 54.4 °C on June 15 which was the highest temperature ever recorded in Asia, and is 2 degrees lower than the record for Death Valley, USA of 56.7 °C degrees, and 4 degrees lower than the highest temperature ever recorded on Earth of 58 °C at Al-Aziziya, Libya but scientists argue that this temperature is inaccurate as the thermometer was above the Tarmac floor and in the direction of the sun.
+In Kuwait, the temperature in Mitribah reached 54.4 °C on June 15 which was the highest temperature ever recorded in Asia, and is 2 degrees lower than the world record for Death Valley, USA of 56.7 °C degrees.
 In August 2010, the heat index reached 64 °C at Al-Nuwaiseeb due to the high humidity.

 On July 26 the heat reached near-record levels over Kuwait.

 On July 14, the highest temperature in Qatar reached 50.4 C.

 The heat wave hit Saudi Arabia in June, setting an unofficial all-time temperature record on June 22, at 52.0 C, breaking the previous record of 51.7 C. The heat wave also caused sand storms to occur, causing a blackout after eight power plants in the country were knocked offline.